 The table below shows the required and projected employer contributions (before cost sharing) for the next six fiscal years.
 The projection assumes that all actuarial assumptions will be realized and that no further changes to assumptions, contributions, benefits, or funding will occur during the projection period.
-In particular, the investment return beginning with FY 2021-22 is assumed to be 6.80% per year, net of investment and administrative expenses.
-Actual contribution rates during this projection period could be significantly higher or lower than the projection shown below.
-The projected normal cost percentages below reflect that the normal cost will continue to decline over time as new employees are hired into lower cost benefit tiers.
+In particular, the investment return beginning with FY 2022-23 is assumed to be 6.80% per year, net of investment and administrative expenses.
+The projected normal cost percentages below reflect that the normal cost is expected to continue to decline over time as new employees are hired into lower cost benefit tiers.
 Future contribution requirements may differ significantly from those shown below.
 The actual long-term cost of the plan will depend on the actual benefits and expenses paid and the actual investment experience of the fund.